General Administration Policies

 Work–for–Hire Rule – The “work-for-hire” rule, defined in the Copyright Act, provides that when an employee produces a copyrightable work within the scope of employment, the copyright to that work belongs to the employer and not to the author.

-A. Administrative Responsibilities: The Dean of Faculty and Chief Academic Officer is responsible for the implementation and administration of this intellectual Property policy, with the concurrence of the RBC President, and will:
+A. Administrative Responsibilities: The Provost is responsible for the implementation and administration of this intellectual Property policy, with the concurrence of the RBC President, and will:

 (1) promptly consider all notifications of intellectual property and determine the circumstances of creation to establish whether significant use of College facilities, personnel, and resources is involved;